 “My favorite thing about religious studies is that it really resonates with me personally,” Andress said.
 “The appeal is that I get to go to class every day and read or learn something that I can apply to how I live my life every day and maybe help others, too.”

 Andress said the project is helping prepare him for a future as a teacher or college professor.
 “I’m seriously considering teaching at an institution like this,” he said.
-“And this is a good exercise to get more ideas in my head and to help me understand religious concepts better, making me a more well-rounded religious studies major.”Tags: Gordon Steffey, religious studies, student research, summer research, Summer Research 2016
+“And this is a good exercise to get more ideas in my head and to help me understand religious concepts better, making me a more well-rounded religious studies major.”Tags: comparative philosophy, Gordon Steffey, religious studies, student research, summer research, Summer Research 2016